 Walking and cycling are key drivers to increasing the level of physical activity and improving mental health and wellbeing across the region, particularly after the Covid-19 pandemic.
 TfWM is therefore, looking to roll out programmes to target some of the region's most disadvantaged communities and provide a support package to help get more people cycling and walking regularly.
-This is set out further within the Active Travel Strategy.
+This will be developed and set out further within the Active Travel Strategy.